-Ireland runs in my veins – quite literally, considering that my ancestry is 25% Irish.
+Ireland runs in my veins quite literally, considering that my ancestry is 25% Irish.
 I've been to the country a handful of times, and even celebrated a birthday once in Dublin.
-But, up until this summer, one major item on my Ireland bucket list remained unchecked: going on an Irish road trip.
+But one major item on my Ireland bucket list remained unchecked until recently: going on an Irish road trip.

 Along with believing that Ireland is the perfect destination for a family vacation, I also think that Ireland is a great destination for a road trip.
 It's a relatively small country with short driving times, and there are interesting things to see and do around every bend.

 I finally got the chance to take my dream Ireland road trip one summer with my mom and sister.
 And, while the tiny roads did make me nervous at times, I absolutely loved the overall experience and highly recommend it as the best way to explore Ireland.

 If you're thinking that you might want to plan an Ireland road trip of your own, here's a great 10-day itinerary you can feel free to steal!

 This itinerary hits up a lot of the highlights on the Emerald Isle, but also includes some cool spots that you may not have heard of before.

 (Traveling to Ireland with kids?
 Here's a kid-friendly Ireland road trip itinerary, too.)

 A note on driving in Ireland